SickHekker/discordbot-responder/README.md

 descriptions on commands is still work in progress

 add your responder, name it something easy, responder address can also be a dns name.
-%setresponder respondername responderaddress responderMD5passhash
+%add responder [respondername] [responderaddress] [password]

 set a bind for the dataname, dataname is the name you gave the data in the responder.py, showname is what you will put after %show to get the data (postfix is like celsius or % for humidity)
-%setshowbind respondername showname dataname postfix
+%add bind [respondername [dataname] [valuename] [postfix]

 remove ALL info stored in the bot
-%removeall
+%remove all

-remove your responders stored in the bot
+remove all your responders stored in the bot
-%removeresponders
+%remove responders

-remove your showbinds stored in the bot
+remove all your showbinds stored in the bot
-%removeshowbinds
+%remove binds

 display data
-%show showname
+%show [dataname]

 example:
-%setresponder homeresponder hostname.com d0763edaa9d9bd2a9516280e9044d885
+%add responder homeresponder hostname.com 123banana
-%setshowbind homeresponder outdoortemperature outtemp Celsius
+%add bind homeresponder outdoortemperature outtemp Celsius
 %show outdoortemperature